haenaylee/haenaylee.github.io/_projects/FEA.md

     </div>
 </div>
 <div class="caption">
     We aimed to build a novel finite element (FE) model that can predict the location and method of implant failure by determining the biomechanical effects of different variables.
-We chose a representative patient,
+We chose a representative patient and utilized Mimics to reconstruct the bone geometry and obtain the materials.
+With insight from our team of experienced orthopaedic surgeons, we chose to model a common superomedial defect.
+With CAD, we created the defect in the reconstructed hip and designed a patient-specific FAC for this particular defect bone geometry.
 </div>

 <div class="row">